notional-finance/contracts/docs/Portfolios.md

 - `duration`: the duration of the swap

 #### Return Values:
-- index of trade)
+- index of asset)

 ***

 ### `freeCollateral`
-> Stateful version of free collateral, first settles all trades in the account before returning the free collateral parameters.
+> Stateful version of free collateral, first settles all assets in the account before returning the free collateral parameters.
 Generally, external developers should not need to call this function.
-It is used internally to both check free collateral and ensure that the portfolio does not have any matured trades.
+It is used internally to both check free collateral and ensure that the portfolio does not have any matured assets.
 Call `freeCollateralView` if you require a view function.

 #### Parameters: